Module binary

 -

-is similar to read_byte, however it is given an input and expected to write it to the file. (example needed)
+write_byteis similar to read_byte, however it is given an input and expected to write it to the file. (example needed)